 Couldn't attend the event?
 Read the articles below:

 CT Latino News

 Obama Expert Tell Undocumented Prepare for Implementation of Executive Action

 Greater New Haven Residents Air Immigration Concern to Obama Advisor

 Monday, March 9th

 Registration is required by Friday, March 6th.

-Ms. Escobar develops the President’s strategy for building a 21st century immigration system.
-This work involves coordinating efforts across the Executive branch to strengthen the current system and working toward passage of meaningful, comprehensive immigration reform legislation.
-She previously served on U.S. Senator Ken Salazar’s legislative team, working with him to develop his legislative agenda on a host of issues including labor, civil rights, judicial nominations and immigration.
+Ms. Escobar develops the President's strategy for building a 21st-century immigration system.
+This work involves coordinating efforts across the Executive branch to strengthen the current system and working toward the passage of meaningful, comprehensive immigration reform legislation.
+She previously served on U.S. Senator Ken Salazar's legislative team, working with him to develop his legislative agenda on a host of issues including labor, civil rights, judicial nominations, and immigration.
 She advised Sen. Salazar during the comprehensive immigration reform debates of 2006 and 2007 in which Sen. Salazar was a key member of the bipartisan group pressing for reform.

 Prior to this, Ms. Escobar was Associate Director of the Senate Democratic Steering and Outreach Committee.
 In this role, she helped cultivate relationships between Democratic Leader Tom Daschle and key stakeholder groups, including Latino, immigration, and education advocacy groups.
 Ms. Escobar started her career as a State Policy Analyst working for the National Council of La Raza.
 She represented NCLR and its network of affiliates in the Texas State Legislature, testifying before legislative committees to advocate for education, immigrant access to benefits, and hate crimes legislation.
 She is a native of San Antonio, TX.